xavidop/blog/gcp/_posts/2024-05-24-firebase-genkit-ollama.md

 });
 ```

 Then, we define the function, in the Gen AI Kit they call it Flows.
-A Flow is function with some additional characteristics: they are strongly typed, streamable, locally and remotely callable, and fully observable.
+A Flow is a function with some additional characteristics: they are strongly typed, streamable, locally and remotely callable, and fully observable.
 Firebase Genkit provides CLI and Developer UI tooling for working with flows (running, debugging, etc):

 ```typescript
 export const translatorFlow = onFlow(